dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 ### The AFROC plot {#froc-meanings-AFROC-plot}

-Understanding the data at a basic level, especially how z-samples are transformed to ratings, is aided by examples with very few cases.
 The following example is based on the same data involving 8 cases that were used to generate Table \@ref(tab:froc-meanings-table-non-diseased) and Table \@ref(tab:froc-meanings-table-diseased).
 It involves use of a linear or "one-dimensional" depiction of the ratings described next.

-In Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc), plot A, FPs and LLs, represented by green and red circles, respectively, are shown ordered, from left to right, with higher z-samples to the right, henceforth referred to as a linear plot.
+In Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc), plot A, FPs and LLs, represented by green and red circles, respectively, are shown ordered, from left to right, with higher z-samples to the right, henceforth referred to as a *linear plot*.
 Each circle is labeled using the $k_t t l_s s$ notation.
 For example, the right-most red circle corresponds to the LL z-sample originating from the first lesion in the fourth diseased case, i.e., $z_{4212}$.
-Consistent with the three unique values in the fifth column of Table \@ref(tab:froc-meanings-table-non-diseased), there are three green circles (FPs) [^froc-meanings-foms-ocs-2].
+Consistent with the three unique values in the fourth column of Table \@ref(tab:froc-meanings-table-non-diseased), there are three green circles (FPs) [^froc-meanings-foms-ocs-2].
 Likewise, consistent with the five unique values in the sixth column of Table \@ref(tab:froc-meanings-table-diseased), there are five red circles (LLs) [^froc-meanings-foms-ocs-3].

 [^froc-meanings-foms-ocs-2]: Not counting $FP_{11}$, which occurs at $z = -\infty$, representing the first non-diseased case with no marks.